Jurors return verdict in Sartin Seafood founder's murder trial - Port Arthur News

 Charles Sartin, founder of Sartin’s Seafood, was found dead in a bedroom of his Sabine Pass house on Sept.
 9, 2019.
 Investigators have determined his death, which was caused by blunt force trauma, occurred on or about Sept.
 4, 2019.
 When found, his body was decomposed, wrapped in a tarp and covered in blankets.

-Kelli Sartin, who has been jailed on a $1 million bond since her 2019 arrest, pleaded not guilty to the charge of first-degree felony.
+Kelli Sartin, who has been jailed on a $1 million bond since her 2019 arrest, pleaded not guilty to the charge of first-degree felony murder.

 Testimony included the responding officer, a Port Arthur detective, two family members, Kelli Sartin’s ex-husband and the psychiatrist that found Sartin mentally competent to stand trial while in jail.
 Video of Kelli Sartin’s statements to police was shown, where she repeatedly said her father had beaten himself during a moment of delirium related to Alzheimer’s.